opsJson/Auto-Contact-Saver/README.md

 When saving, an hourglass icon (⌛) will be at the end of the name, signaling that everything went well, and you only have to wait up to 5 minutes for Google to send the contact to your cell phone.

-If you remove this extension, the Google app permission page will appear.
-You must remove contacts permission from this extension to eventually be able to reinstall it.

-*This extension just collects the name and phone number of your new Whatsapp contacts, and discards them after sending them to Goole's servers via People API.*

 # Privacy Policy
-This privacy policy describes how we collect, use and share information when you use the Extension.

-**Information Collected**

-The Extension collects and saves information related to WhatsApp contacts on the user's device.
-This information is stored locally and is not transmitted to our servers.

-**Use of Information**

-The information collected is used exclusively for the Extension's main functionality: saving WhatsApp contacts on the user's cell phone.
-We do not share this information with third parties.

-**Security**

-We value the security of user information.
-The information collected is stored locally on the user's device, and we do not access or store this information on our servers.

-**Changes to This Privacy Policy**

-We reserve the right to update this privacy policy as necessary.
-We will notify users of changes by posting the new privacy policy on the Extension.

-**Contact Us**

-If you have questions or concerns about our Privacy Policy, please contact us. (cleversonpelegrini@gmail.com)
+**Auto Contact Saver for Whatsapp Web** use and transfer to any other app of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.

+**Auto Contact Saver for Whatsapp Web** just collects the name and phone number of your new Whatsapp contacts, and discards them after sending them to Google's servers via People API.